Access control and passwords on

 Method (1) is useful for permitting password-free access for every user connected to a departmental or the University network.
-You normally want to combine it with one of methods (2) or (3) for the benefit of users who access from outside the University network, e.g. from their home PC.
+You normally want to combine it with one of methods (2) or (3) for the benefit of users who access from outside the University network, e.g. from their home PC or mobile device.

-Methods (2) and (3) are mutually exclusive, so you have to decide first whether you want to rely on the Raven password that users have already received from the Computing Service, or whether you want to maintain your own password file.
-Raven authentication is much less effort for you to set up, and is more secure, but it can currently only authenticate members of the University who have been assigned a Computing Service identifier (CRSID).
-All the examples below use method (2).
+Methods (2) and (3) are mutually exclusive, so you have to decide first whether you want to rely on the Raven password that users have already received from the University Information Services, or whether you want to maintain your own password file.
+Raven authentication is much less effort for you to set up, and is more secure, but it can currently only authenticate members of the University who have been assigned a CRSID.
+Most examples below use method (2).

 Method (3) involves editing a password file using the Apache htpasswd command-line tool.

-For details on all three options, read the Apache documentation section on Authentication, Authorization and Access Control.
-(Unfortunately, the mechanism is very flexible and this part of the Apache manual is not written in the clearest possible style, both of which together can be rather confusing.)
+For details on all three options, read the Apache documentation section on Authentication and Authorization.
 The next section covers the simplest cases.

 Common configuration examples

-- Cambridge-wide access – allow access to anyone who is
+- Cambridge-wide access – allow access to anyone connecting from

 - Lab-wide access – allow access to anyone who is either

-using the Computer Laboratory LAN (excluding the PWF student PCs) or
+using the Computer Laboratory LAN (including the PWF student PCs) or

 who is a member of the Computer Laboratory: